jerry9871/CausalLinkSim/README.md

 - Idea of block universe is misleading because description of spacetime curvature doesn't need to include time.
 Time is not a coordinate, it is the causality metric of space.
 Accepting time as "emergence" and devoiding from the block universe, it can be shown that replacing 4D spacetime manifold with "space density" - 3D space-space manifold preserves the GR effects.
 The 4x4 metric tensor can be reduced to 3x3 spatial transformation only, assuming **Scale of time × Scale of space = 1**, which is true at least for any arbitrary, non-rotating Schwarzchild metric.
 In other words: there is just more space around massive objects, which causes the nearby particles to move slower from external observer's perspective.
 The frame dragging effect of Kerr metric in rotating black hole with non-zero time-to-space transformation components is yet to be properly understood within this context.
 I believe that Mach's principle is relevant here and the vectorial inertial coupling is the key in our model.
 The problem is essentially similar to the spining skater relative to the rest of the universe.
 - Space density gradient around massive objects is perceived as acceleration, because "true" acceleration makes the object to experience space gradient in the direction of accleration.
 This is the Einstein's equivalence principle refined for our needs and not needing time as a coordinate.
-- Space is a container for fermionic particles (endings of the causal links), and the links live in the backend.
-The "field" of any kind doesn't exist in the spacetime.
 - Curvature of spacetime emerges from arrangement of the causal links (causality propagating null trajectories).
 Particle density (mass) gradient translates into the causal links stretching in the direction of the gradient.
 - Acceleration between two particles makes a wavefront in their causal link.
 If the causal link goes through an event horizon, the wavefront is steeper than the speed of causality, and the causal link tears down.
 - TODO interpret observations of LIGO and gravitational waves, as well as the Gravity probe B experiment within our context.